safeedy/varnish-sse/README.md

 NPM dependencies will be installed
 Node server will be launched

-Run direct queries in 3 tabs at **localhost/stream** => 3 clients counted will be connected
+Run direct queries in 3 tabs at **localhost:3000/stream** => 3 clients counted will be connected

-Run queries in 3 tabs through varnish cache & request collapsing with at **localhost:8080/stream** => only 1 client count
+In **varnishleaf** container exposing port 80 : Run queries in 3 tabs through varnish cache & request collapsing with at **localhost/stream** => only 1 client count

+In **varnishleaf1** container : Do

+    docker exec -ti varnishleaf1 bash
+    curl localhost/stream

+Run curl n times => still one client count